 Lyndell was preceded in death by her parents, her husband, eight sisters and two brothers.

-To send flowers to Lyndell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lyndell F Coley, please visit our floral store.